Jeremy Poon

-Since 2018, he has served as President of the Scout Council of the Scout Association of Hong Kong.
+He has served as President of the Scout Council of the Scout Association of Hong Kong since 2018.

 Biography

-Early life
+Early life and education

 Poon was born in Hong Kong in 1962.

-He received an LLB in 1985 and a PCLL in 1986 from the University of Hong Kong.
-He earned an LLM from University College London in the United Kingdom in the following year.
+Poon received a Bachelor of Laws in 1985 and a Postgraduate Certificate in Laws in 1986, both from the University of Hong Kong.
+He received a Master of Laws from University College London in the United Kingdom in 1987.

 Legal and judicial career

 Poon was called to the Hong Kong Bar in 1986 and was a barrister in private practice between 1988 and 1993.